 AnswerRocket offers a search-powered data analytics platform designed for business users.
 The product enables you to ask business questions in natural language, and no technical skills are needed to run reports or generate analysis.
 AnswerRocket features a combination of AI and machine learning, as well as advanced analytic functionality.
 The platform can also automate manual tasks and answer ad hoc questions quickly.
 AnswerRocket is mobile-friendly and includes native voice recognition.

 Avora offers an AI-influenced enterprise data analytics platform called Avora One.
-The product enables users to connect and combine data via ingestion and dynamic modelling, build metrics and visual dashboards, and collaborate without restriction.
+The product enables users to connect and combine data via ingestion and dynamic modeling, build metrics and visual dashboards, and collaborate without restriction.
 Avora uses AI or auto-ML to learn context about metrics tracked, as well as to interrogate millions of rows of data and dimensions in key moments.
-Avora forecasting capabilities use sophisticated modelling techniques to speed up and increase the reliability of predictions.
+Avora forecasting capabilities use sophisticated modeling techniques to speed up and increase the reliability of predictions.

 Databricks offers a unified analytics platform that allows users to prepare and clean data at scale and continuously train and deploy machine learning models for AI applications.
 The product handles all analytic deployments, ranging from ETL to models training and deployment.
 It is also available as a fully managed service on Microsoft Azure and Amazon Web Services.
 Databricks was founded by the original creators of popular open source projects like Apache Spark.
 The company raised a whopping $650 million in funding in 2019.